woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

 image: index.docker.io/library/golang:1.7
 ```

-Woodpecker does not automatically upgrade docker images.
+Woodpecker does not automatically upgrade container images.
 Example configuration to always pull the latest image when updates are available:

 ```diff
  pipeline: